Discover more from Letters from Tuscany

 Cucina Povera: The Italian Way of Transforming Humble Ingredients into Unforgettable Meals

 The Italians call it l’arte dell’arrangiarsi, or the “art of making do with what you’ve got.”
 This centuries-old approach to ingredients and techniques, known as cucina povera, or peasant cooking, reveals the soul of Italian food at its best.
 It starts with the humblest components—beans and lentils, inexpensive fish and cuts of meat, vegetables from the garden, rice, pasta, leftovers—and through the ingenuity and resourcefulness of the cook, results in unforgettably delicious and satisfying meals.
 In 100 recipes, Cucina Povera celebrates the best of this tradition, from my favourite, pappa al pomodoro (aka leftover bread and tomato soup), to Florentine Beef Stew, Nettle and Ricotta Gnudi, and Sicilian Watermelon Pudding.
 Soul-satisfying, super healthy, budget-friendly, and easy to make, it’s exactly how so many of us want to eat today.

 “I rarely open a cookbook and want to make several recipes immediately.
 But it happened!
 Here is a creative yet practical book with stunning photos.
 The produce-forward dishes remind me of Cal-Ital cooking in upscale restaurants, yet ingredients are humble.
 It’s a cookbook worth adding to your stack.”

 –, author of Will Write for Food

-The book will be available everywhere books are sold on April 4 2023, but is available for preorder now, online and at your favorite local bookstore.
+The book will be available everywhere books are sold on April 4, but it is available for preorder now, online and at your favorite local bookstore.

 I know it might seem odd to ask you to preorder a book now, after the Christmas frenzy, especially when the book will be delivered in April.
 But preorders are the best way to support an author and help a book succeed.